ameli/imate/docs/InterpolateTraceOfInverse.rst

    of basis functions used in the interpolation.

 ------------------------------------------------------------------------------------------------------------------------
-Parameters for :func:`Interpolate() <TraceInv.InterpolateTraceOfInverse.InterpolateTraceOfInverse.Interpolate>` Function
+Parameters for :func:`Interpolate() <imate.InterpolateTraceOfInverse.InterpolateTraceOfInverse.Interpolate>` Function
 ------------------------------------------------------------------------------------------------------------------------

-The :func:`TraceInv.InterpolateTraceOfInverse.Interpolate() <TraceInv.InterpolateTraceOfInverse.InterpolateTraceOfInverse.Interpolate>` function accepts the following attributes as input argument.
+The :func:`imate.InterpolateTraceOfInverse.Interpolate() <imate.InterpolateTraceOfInverse.InterpolateTraceOfInverse.Interpolate>` function accepts the following attributes as input argument.

 .. attribute:: t
    :type: scalar, or numpy.array